mmcgraw74/Tektronix-4050-GPIB-Flash-Drive/README.md

-My 4050 GPIB Flash Drive for all the Tektronix 4050 computers is now ready for ordering!!
+My 4050 GPIB Flash Drive for all the Tektronix 4050 computers is now ready for ordering - or build it yourself!!
 ------------------
 ![Flash Drive](./Tektronix%204050%20Flash%20Drive-labeled.jpg)
 --------------------